aakanshu/redshift-unload/README.md

 Everything is built into the container, including [`psycopg2`](http://initd.org/psycopg/docs/install.html) and other OS and Python packages.
 You will need to have connection details to your Redshift host and the AWS credentials to write the `UNLOADED` data to an S3 bucket.

 ## Installing
 To get the image, you need to have Docker installed.
-Once installed, you can get the image by pulling from [`Docker Hub`](https://hub.docker.com/r/openbridge/ob_redshift_unload/)
+Once installed, you can get the image by pulling from [`Artifactory`](https://artifactory.gameofloans.com/)
 ```
-docker pull openbridge/ob_redshift_unload
+docker pull docker.gameofloans.com/datascience/redshift-unload
 ```

 ### Setup Your Configuration File